About Me

 West Coast Women’s Music Festival - “All-Stars House-Band”, 1983

-Currently playing with jazz, funk & blues groups in the Denver & Santa Fe, NM, areas.
+Currently playing with jazz, funk & blues groups in the Denver area.

 Partial list of people I've played with: